usnistgov/xslt3-functions/README.md

 Most of the code here is not intended to be used standalone, but rather as imports (generally `xsl:import`) from external code.
 As documented per utility, however, demonstrations may be included to show how to use them, which can be executed independently of any other configuration.
 Additionally, some functionality has been unit tested (sometimes fairly exhaustively), with unit tests included.

-To use these transformations a conformant XSLT 3.0 transformation engine is required such as [Saxon 12](https://saxonica.com/documentation12/documentation.xml) from Saxonica (see SourceForge for the free-to-use HE version), which is available on several platforms and sometimes bundled with commercial software.
+To use these transformations a conformant XSLT 3.0 transformation engine is required such as [Saxon 12](https://saxonica.com/documentation12/documentation.xml) from Saxonica (see [Github](https://github.com/Saxonica/Saxon-HE/) or [Maven](https://central.sonatype.com/artifact/net.sf.saxon/Saxon-HE?smo=true) for the free-to-use HE version), which is available on several platforms and sometimes bundled with commercial software.
 Outside that practical requirement, this library is free to use and open for contributions.

 ###  Project purpose and maturity